Spec Ops: The Line: Narrative design

 The game's moral choices do not have any connection to gameplay, as the team feared that players would view them as gameplay mechanics and disconnect them from the story.
 The consequences of each choice were designed to be unpredictable to create tension for the player.
 Both approaches are applied to let players make decisions based on their own will instead of "gaming the system".
 Williams also added that they attempted to make violence in the game "meaningful".
 While the game's basic premise is to have the Delta Squad rescue civilians in Dubai, the game by its nature tasks players to kill with their firearms.
 Therefore, the team added a lot of dialogue to justify and rationalize the characters' violent actions, creating complex plot points, drama and climaxes.
 The team also added conversations between enemy soldiers in an attempt to humanize them.

-A major theme of the game is heroism, where being a hero may bring more harm than help.
-During development, there was a point at the beginning of the game where players could choose to leave Dubai.
-This was cut from the game, as the team found it not effective enough, and it broke a player's immersion in the game.
-According to Williams, the choice system was originally designed to be similar to Fable II, where after a player makes a decision, they cannot reload the game and choose differently unless they start a new game.
+The choice system was originally designed to be similar to Fable II, where after a player makes a decision, they cannot reload the game and choose differently unless they start a new game.
 This was later removed due to the game's structure as a shooter, as the team feared that it might make the game unwinnable and cause players to feel frustrated.
 Williams later added that adding achievements to the game was a mistake, as it disrupts the game's narrative.

-One of the main goals of the narrative was to depict war in a manner unlike it is portrayed in media such as TV and books.
 Another goal was to use the scenarios presented to cause players to raise questions about their thoughts of killing people in a video game as a form of entertainment.
 To achieve this, the team made the hints at the game's loading screen increasingly aggressive, while the game's overall narrative was designed with the aim of being "physically opposing", so that players could project themselves into the protagonist's position, especially when making choices that involve the killing of innocents.
 They hoped that players would be able to feel angry at the developers who "forced" players into killing civilians in the game.
 The team had a lot of debates regarding the imagery used in depicting violence towards civilians, as many considered it excessive and unnecessary.
 However, 2K approved their vision even when the team thought they had pushed the narrative to extremes.